 Sadness vs. Depression: What’s the difference?
+Exploring Mental Health in Boston

 Sadness vs. Depression: What’s the difference?
+Exploring Mental Health in Boston

 Sadness is a regular feature of life, but depression is more concerning and often best handled with clinical care.

 If you are sad or in low spirits for a week or two because your family pet died or because you received some bad news at work, but then you spring back a short while later and feel like yourself again, this would not likely be considered a depressive episode.
 We all experience ups and downs in life, and feeling sad about something for a limited period of time like this is a perfectly normal response.
-However, if your feelings sadness persist beyond two weeks, possibly worsening, or is combined with loss of hope in the future or increasingly negative thoughts about yourself and your life, then this might be an episode of depression.
+However, if your feelings of sadness persist beyond two weeks, possibly worsening, or are combined with a loss of hope in the future or increasingly negative thoughts about yourself and your life, then this might be an episode of depression.
 Moreover, such feelings may seemingly arise out of nowhere, unprompted by external events.

 Rule Out Depression